-If your StarFish sonar is not operating properly, we would suggest that your first try the 'Troubleshooting' section of this manual and the electronic documentation provided with the product to see if the problem can be easily remedied.
-If you need further support, you can contact us at...
+If your StarFish system is not operating properly, please consult the 'Troubleshooting' section of this manual and further information on the Blueprint website to see if the problem can be easily remedied.

+However, if you need further support, you can contact us via your distributor or directly at...